-Keeping laces tight enough while walking around will help greatly in reducing lace bites (while also increasing performance), but it will not eliminate it.
+Choosing the right laces and keeping them tight enough while walking around will help greatly in reducing lace bites (while also increasing performance), but it will not eliminate it.

 The best way to avoid lace bites is through proper knot tying: make sure you tie a bow instead of just making an overhand knot, as the bow will hold lace pressure better.
 Also, make sure to tighten up your skates extra well and double-check them before you find yourself on the ice.